Haworthiopsis attenuata

 Haworthiopsis attenuata, formerly Haworthia attenuata, commonly known as zebra haworthia, is a small species of succulent plant from the Eastern Cape Province, South Africa.
 As an ornamental, it is one of the most commonly cultivated of the Haworthiopsis species.

 Description

 It is an evergreen succulent plant with short leaves arranged in rosettes 6–12 cm in diameter.
 The succulent leaves are tapered ("attenuata" means "tapering") and have bands of white tubercles on them.
 The species subdivides and offsets readily; in the wild it forms large clumps.
+Their flowers appear in spring (November and December in the southern hemisphere).
 It is popular as a house plant, due to its resistance to drought and general hardiness.

 It is frequently confused with the rarer Haworthiopsis fasciata, to which it looks very similar.
-However Haworthiopsis attenuata can easily be distinguished by its white tubercles, which occur on both upper and lower sides of its leaves (H. fasciata has tubercles only on the underside, with a smooth upper surface of its leaves).
-A fundamental distinction is that H. attenuata's leaves are not fibrous.
-In addition, the leaves of H.attenuata are often (though not always) longer, thinner, and more splayed out.
+However, Haworthiopsis attenuata can easily be distinguished by its white tubercles, which occur on both upper and lower sides of its leaves (H. fasciata has tubercles only on the underside, with a smooth upper surface of its leaves).
+A fundamental distinction is that the leaves of H. attenuata are not fibrous.
+In addition, the leaves of H. attenuata are often (though not always) longer, thinner, and more splayed out.